Role of an Investigator

 - Allows us to discuss supportive measures available to you

-You may bring a Support Person (link) to any meetings or interviews with us; if you would like us to provide a trained Support Person, please let the investigator know as soon as possible so arrangements can be made prior to your interview.
+You may bring a Support Person to any meetings or interviews with us.
+If you are a student and would like us to provide a trained Support Person, please let the investigator know as soon as possible so arrangements can be made prior to your interview.

 Who does the investigator interview as part of the investigation?

-If a formal complaint is filed or we determine that the University must take action to address the situation, the investigator will offer both the “Complainant” (the person filing the complaint) and the “Respondent” (the person alleged to have violated UMKC policy) the same opportunity to present information and evidence to be included in the investigation report.
-The investigator will also interview the witnesses identified by the Complainant and Respondent to the extent necessary to conduct a fair and impartial investigation.
-The investigator may also interview additional necessary witnesses that are identified through the course of the investigation.
+Investigators will offer both the Complainant and the Respondent the same opportunity to present information and evidence to be included in the investigation report.
+The investigator will also interview the witnesses identified by the Complainant and Respondent to the extent their testimony is relevant and necessary to conduct a fair and impartial investigation.
+The investigator may also interview additional witnesses identified through the course of the investigation.

 What kinds of questions could I be asked by the investigator?

 The investigator will often ask difficult questions, both to gather detailed information and to ensure they understand the situation as you have explained it.
-What may seem irrelevant to you is often more important than you may realize, and you are always welcome to ask for an explanation if you aren’t sure why the information is necessary or where the investigator is going with a question.
+What may seem irrelevant to you is often more important than you realize, and you are always welcome to ask for an explanation if you aren’t sure why you’re being asked a specific question.

-Additionally, an investigator’s questions may cause you to feel uncomfortable, anxious, angry, or offended.
+The investigator’s questions may cause you to feel uncomfortable, anxious, angry, or offended.
 Please know that the investigator’s purpose is not to cause you distress but to ask you questions that will “fill in the gaps” for the decision-maker, allowing them to make a determination based on all relevant evidence.
-If you do become upset and need a break, all you need to do is make a request, and the investigator will be happy to pause the intake or interview.
+If you do become upset you can request a brief break and the investigator will be happy to pause the intake or interview.

-An investigator’s questions may also seem to “take a side” in the situation.
-However, investigators are neutral and impartial; be assured that their questions do not support either party but instead seek important information that could be the determining factor in the decision-maker’s analysis of the complaint.
+An investigator’s questions may appear to “take a side” in the situation.
+However, investigators are neutral and impartial.
+Their questions do not support either party but instead seek important information that could be the determining factor in the decision-maker’s analysis of the complaint.

 Can I contact the investigator to get updates on the investigation?